 Level of knowledge

-Admission to the course requires a level of education in Food Science and Technology or related, such as Chemical Engineering, Biotechnology.
-Relevant work experience can be considered.
+To be able to participate in the course, you are expected to have at least a BSc level of education in Food Science and Technology or a related field, such as Chemical Engineering or Biotechnology.

 The language of instruction of this course is in English.
 Admission to the course requires a level of English as defined at the website for Dutch nationals, EU nationals or nationals outside EU/EFTA respectively.